Leading Change in a Disruptive World … Introducing the Global AMP for the world’s business leaders from IE Business School

 June 24, 2019 at IE Business School, Global Advanced Management Program

-Session 1: LEADING CHANGE
+Masterclass 1: LEADING CHANGE by Peter Fisk

 Download a summary

 - Making sense of today’s world, the challenge and opportunity of relentless change